tracktownsoftware/SpreadsheetGearCodeSamples_JupyterPython/README.md

 6. Install [Python Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
 7. *Optional -* [Create a Python Virtual Environment](https://code.visualstudio.com/docs/python/environments) for running SpreadsheetGear Python code samples in VSCode.
 8. Clone this repo and open its local folder in VSCode.

+# Python in Jupyter Notebooks code samples include: #
+- [JupyterPython_HelloWorld.ipynb](JupyterPython_HelloWorld.ipynb) - a simple Python SpreadsheetGear code sample
+- [PythonExcelToolsComparison.ipynb](PythonExcelToolsComparison.ipynb) - performance comparison of SpreadsheetGear and other Python Excel tools

+*Note: Viewing these Notebooks on GitHub will present a static HTML view.
+To use them interactively you need to open them in a Jupyter notebook editor like Visual Studio Code.*